jadeynryan/workshop-template/how-to-use-template.md

+If you use this template, please consider [⭐️ starring ⭐ this repository](https://github.com/jadeynryan/workshop-template).

 ## How to use this workshop template

+You must be using [Quarto version 1.3 or later](https://quarto.org/docs/get-started/).

 1. Create your new repository from this template repository by following this [GitHub Docs